On This Page:

 - Prostate Cancer Screening (PDQ®)-Health Professional Version.
 National Cancer Institute.

-- Prostate Cancer Screening Final Recommendations.
+- Prostate Cancer: Screening.
 U.S. Preventive Services Task Force.

 - Prostate-Specific Antigen–Based Screening for Prostate Cancer Evidence Report and Systematic Review for the US Preventive Services Task Force.
 Fenton JJ, Weyrich MS, Durbin S, et al. JAMA 2018;319(18):1914-1931. doi:10.1001/jama.2018.3712